Stefan-Brewer/Google-Cybersecurity-Course/Notes 4 - Linux and SQL.md

 - Investigating and troubleshooting security incidents
 - Responding to unusual system behavior

-# Module 3 - Linux Commands in the Bash Shell

-## Overview
-This module covers Linux commands used through the Bash shell, which is essential for security analysts to navigate file systems, manage files, authenticate users, and set permissions.
-Bash is the default shell in most Linux distributions.

 ## Linux File System Hierarchy
 - **Filesystem Hierarchy Standard (FHS)**: Organizes data in Linux in a hierarchical structure